 Are you wondering if your child is a sensory seeker?
 Children who have sensory processing difficulties may move around a lot, which can get them into trouble.
 But the reason they never seem to slow down is because their bodies are telling them they need to move, move, move!

+Children have a variety of sensory needs!
+Some children can be more sensitive to certain sensory experiences, whereas other children have higher thresholds and require more sensory input to register the sensory information.
 Sensory seeking behaviors typically include poor balance, coordination, and awareness of their body in space.
-Kids with sensory challenges also have decreased awareness of vestibular and/or proprioceptive input.
+Kids with sensory challenges or a sensory seeking disorder may also have decreased awareness of vestibular and/or proprioceptive input.

 To compensate for this, sensory seeking children will often seek out lots of sensory input to give their bodies more feedback to these systems.